 There is no exemption of vulnerable groups from accelerated procedures.

-For unaccompanied children, the asylum authorities as a general rule have to trace the person responsible for the minor, except if it is presumed that there is a conflict or if the tracing is not justified in light of the minor’s best interests.[11]
+For UaSCs, the asylum authorities as a general rule have to trace the person responsible for the child, except if it is presumed that there is a conflict or if the tracing is not justified in light of the minor’s best interests.[13]
 The determining authority may ask assistance in the family tracing from other member states, third countries, UNHCR, the International Committee of the Red Cross, the International Federation of Red Cross and Red Crescent Societies and other international organisations engaged in supporting refugees.
 Practice shows, however, that this tracing is not carried out in practice by the former IAO, and now the NDGAP.

-[1] Information provided by NDGAP on 7 February 2022 and on 13 February 2023.
+[1] Information provided by NDGAP on 7 February 2022, 13 February 2023 and 19 February 2024.

 [2] Section 90 Asylum Decree.